 This report is based on data for 2016 retrieved from The European Surveillance System (TESSy) on 21 February 2018.
 TESSy is a system for the collection, analysis and dissemination of data on communicable diseases.

-For a detailed description of methods used to produce this report, please refer to the Methods chapter [1].
+For a detailed description of the methods used to produce this report, please refer to the 'Methods' chapter in the 'Introduction to the Annual Epidemiological Report' [1].